DevAdv-CFC20/COVID19-research-assistant/Data Extraction/README.md

 # Phase one:

-Clear Data by Extracting "full-text article" from 44k json files to txts \ Htmls, and get them upload to Watson Discovery
+Clear Data by Extracting "full-text article" from jsons files to txts \ Htmls, and get them upload to Watson Discovery

 Each executed file formated as the following order:
 - title